jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Protocols/Protocol for Algae Culturing.md

 - The acceptable range for diatoms is 25-30 psu
 - Aim for a psu a little over 25 psu, this way if the psu ends up measuring a little higher it can still be in the 25-30 range rather than if we aimed for 30 psu and the psu accidentally raised to out of that 25-30 psu range

-Weekly/Daily Tasks
-- All cultures in flasks, carboys, etc. must be swirled at least once a day, this is to prevent self-shading and settling
-- Constantly add more saltwater and more F/2 media to cultures
-- Add 258 uL of F/2 media once or twice a week
-- Chaetoceros lives in 20-25 psu saltwater
-- Tetraselmis chuii and Isochrysis galbana live in 25-30 psu saltwater